 Love every single part of my body

 I'm not a supermodel from a magazine, mmh-mmh

 'Cause that's perfect to me ..”

 “Love Myself” talks about loving yourself unconditionally without needing approval from anyone.
 Hailee talks about being gentle with yourself as you go through the journey of self-acceptance and love.

 According to Hailee, the song is an empowerment record that addresses taking care of yourself in various dimensions - including physically, mentally, and emotionally.

-Hailee Steinfeld is an artist and has also been in the acting industry from a young age.
+Hailee Steinfeld is an artist and has been in the acting industry since a young age.
 This young pop star continues to vocalize the experiences of being a woman in a hyper-critical world.
 Apart from “Love Myself,” “Most Girls” is another song from Hailee that addresses being beautiful in your own way.
 “Most Girls” embraces the diversity in the ways girls show up in the world - “Most girls, work hard, go far, we are unstoppable, Most girls, our fight to make every day.
 No two are the same, I wanna be like, I wanna be like most girls”.